Solitario

 The Solitario (El Solitario) is a large geologic formation in Big Bend Ranch State Park in West Texas.
 When viewed from above, it suggests an impact crater; though it is actually the eroded remains of a laccolith.
-The approximate center of the Solitario is located 56.8 km east southeast of Presidio, Texas, just west of the line dividing Brewster County, Texas and Presidio County, Texas.
+The approximate center of the Solitario is located 56.8 km east southeast of Presidio, Texas, just west of the line dividing Brewster and Presidio Counties.
 The formation covers a circular area of approximately 135 km2.
 The geology of the Solitario is complex.
-In 1988 the state of Texas purchased the property containing the Solitario and created Big Bend Ranch State Park.
+In 1988, the state of Texas purchased the property containing the Solitario and created Big Bend Ranch State Park.

 The formation lies in the Chihuahuan Desert ecoregion of the United States.